Large and in charge, HP’s 15-inch Spectre x360 makes no compromises

 Keyboard, touch, active pen; it’s all here, and it all works.

 The best Battlefield 1 result was 24 FPS at 1080p, with medium settings.
 Deus Ex: Mankind Divided never exceeded an average of 11 FPS.

-Our test just confirmed our expectations.
+Our testing just confirmed our expectations.
 The Spectre x360 15 has a good enough GPU for assisting with running creative applications, but it’s not nearly good enough for running modern games.

+As with the new CPU option, we’re also waiting impatiently to try out the upcoming refreshed machine with its Nvidia GeForce MX150 GPU.
+It promises faster performance than the older 940MX, and indeed in our testing of the Acer Aspire 5 equipped with that GPU, we found the MX150 to score significantly higher than the 940MX in the synthetic 3DMark benchmark, and to provide improved performance in some modern games.
+It’s not as fast as the GeForce GTX 1050, but it’s likely to provide just enough extra gaming performance to work well with 1080p games at medium detail.

-It’s grown a bit since last year’s model, but the added girth and weight is put to good use
+It’s grown a bit, but the added girth and weight is put to good use

 The Spectre x360 15 isn’t a small machine by any means.
 HP made the conscious decision to increase the thickness of the machine over last year’s model, to ensure that battery life, keyboard quality, and connectivity options weren’t compromised.
 The decision was a good one.